mpflanzer/clreduce/README.md

 cmake --build ./build_oclgrind --target INSTALL --config Release -- /m:8
 ```

-**On Windows the build command might report errors for the targets "image", "vecadd" and "map_buffer".
-This is a problem with build Oclgrind internal tests which can be ignored.**

 #### Linux
 ```
 cmake --build ./build_oclgrind --target install --config Release -- -j 8
 ```

-### 2.4.1 Register Oclgrind as platform (Windows only)
-On Windows _Oclgrind_ has to be registered as custom OpenCL platform/device which can then be used as target in the host application.
-The steps are described in the orignal project page of _Oclgrind_.

-> If you wish to use _Oclgrind_ via the OpenCL ICD (recommended), then you should also create an ICD loading point.
-To do this, you should add a `REG_DWORD` value to the Windows Registry under one or both of the registry keys below, with the name set to the absolute path of the `oclgrind-rt-icd.dll` library and the value set to `0`.
->
-> Key for **32-bit machines or 64-bit apps on a 64-bit machine**: `HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\OpenCL\Vendors`
->
-> Key for **32-bit apps on a 64-bit machine**: `HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Khronos\OpenCL\Vendors`

 ## 2.5.
 Configure and build C-Reduce
 ```